 Deciding between Robinhood vs Webull without having side-by-side facts means leaving things to chance.
 But, that’s the last thing you want to do, especially when we’re talking about choosing a broker.

 Moving forward, we’re going to compare Webull vs Robinhood breaking down both of these free stock trading Apps.
 We’ll look at their features, what you can actually do with these apps, and we’ll share some pros and cons.
 This all coming from someone who actually executed trades on both Robinhood and Webull.

 Let’s get started…

 What is Robinhood?
 What Is Webull?

-Robinhood and Webull are two zero-commission online trading Apps that offer traders the ability to invest in stocks, options, ETFs and cryptocurrencies on the go.
-Webull is a relative newcomer in the mobile trading App sector that came on the scene back in 2018.
-At the same time, Robinhood has a much longer history dating back to 2013.
+Robinhood and Webull are both zero-commission online trading apps that offer traders the ability to invest in stocks, options, ETFs, and cryptocurrencies on the go.
+Webull is a newcomer in the mobile trading App sector that came on the scene back in 2018.
+At the same time, Robinhood has a much longer history dating back to 2013

 What Is Webull?

 Webull is an all-in-one multi-asset mobile trading platform.
 Webull stock trading App offers $0 commission trading for both beginners and professional traders.

 What is Robinhood?